davideandres95/roth-with-crpd/README.md

 ### Covered use cases

-The cRPD is agnostic to the linux namespace it is launched.
+The cRPD is agnostic to the linux namespace it is launched in.
+This enables different scenarios depending on the underlying host's configuration,

 When launched in the hosts default namespace, then cRPD populates the hosts routing-table, thus providing routing-knoweldge to the native TCP-/IP stack.
 As result any applications/hypervisors running on the host (and finally VNF's) can make use the routing-knoweldge shared by cRPD.

 It might be desired, that routing-knowledge shall only made available to specific docker-containers.
-In such usecase the cRPD can be launched in the same network-namespace as the target docker-container.
+In such use case the cRPD can be launched in the same network-namespace as the target docker-container.

 Finally, cRPD can be tight to a KVM-guest.
 In such case the KVM-guest must be able to launch itself docker-containers to start the cRPD.